 Screenshots shared by a user on the MIUI forum shows that the update is still based on Android Nougat instead of the latest Android Oreo.
-It is expected to include a bunch of new developments, but Xiaomi is yet to update the complete changelog.
+It is expected to include many new developments, but Xiaomi has yet to update the complete changelog.

 Owners of the Xiaomi Redmi 5A can check for the latest MIUI 10 Beta Stable ROM by visiting Settings > About phone > System updates > Check for updates; or go to ‘Updater’ and check for updates.
 In the meantime, XDA Developers has managed to provide the MIUI 10 Global Stable ROM package for the Redmi 5A, which is available in the form of recovery ROM based on Android 7.1 Nougat.

 Since the MIUI 10 Global is already available in the form of recovery ROMs for the Redmi 5A, it can be safely speculated that an OTA update for both handsets will arrive soon enough.
 Users are not, however, advised to install the update from the recovery ROM, and instead wait for an official rollout in order to reduce the chances of bugs that are expected to be eliminated in the interim.